felperez/machine-learning/README.md

 8. K-means
 9. Evaluation

+Sources: my sources are mainly my notes from Andrew Ng's course and The Elements of Statistical learning by Hastie et al.

 Disclaimer: I am not a programmer, so my code is not the most elegant possible.
 In contrast, as a mathematician, my notebooks will tend to be full of math and equations, so beware.